grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/pl.md

 a privacy plan for the system is developed that includes risk determinations for privacy architecture and design decisions;

-a security plan for the system is developed that includes security-related activities affecting the system that require planning and coordination with {{ insert: param, pl-02_odp.01 }};
+a security plan for the system is developed that includes security-related activities affecting the system that require planning and coordination with individuals or groups with whom security and privacy-related activities affecting the system that require planning and coordination is/are assigned;;

-a privacy plan for the system is developed that includes privacy-related activities affecting the system that require planning and coordination with {{ insert: param, pl-02_odp.01 }};
+a privacy plan for the system is developed that includes privacy-related activities affecting the system that require planning and coordination with individuals or groups with whom security and privacy-related activities affecting the system that require planning and coordination is/are assigned;;

 a security plan for the system is developed that is reviewed and approved by the authorizing official or designated representative prior to plan implementation;

 a privacy plan for the system is developed that is reviewed and approved by the authorizing official or designated representative prior to plan implementation.

-copies of the plans are distributed to {{ insert: param, pl-02_odp.02 }};
+copies of the plans are distributed to personnel or roles to receive distributed copies of the system security and privacy plans is/are assigned;;

-subsequent changes to the plans are communicated to {{ insert: param, pl-02_odp.02 }};
+subsequent changes to the plans are communicated to personnel or roles to receive distributed copies of the system security and privacy plans is/are assigned;;

-plans are reviewed {{ insert: param, pl-02_odp.03 }};
+plans are reviewed frequency to review system security and privacy plans is defined;;

 plans are updated to address changes to the system and environment of operations;